Greetings from Trnava!

 Currency Change

-switching from the Slovak crown to the beautiful new “Euro”.
+On January 1st, Slovakia underwent a currency change, switching from the Slovak crown to the beautiful new “Euro”.
 Slovaks had been anticipating this change since 2004 when they joined the European union, but it has still been a massive undertaking.
 For months leading up to the switch, stores, restaurants and any thing with a price had both the amount in crowns as well as Euros so that customers could get used to understanding the conversion rate.
 One particularly frustrating part of this change is that any amount under 5 Euros ($6.50 USD) is all in coins!

 The Holiday Season

 We've been blessed with a beautiful layer of fluffy snow for the past few weeks.
-Children (and myself) have used this to our advantage by sledding, making snow angels, snowballs and of course taking photographs
+Children (and myself) have used this to our advantage by sledding, making snow angels, snowballs and of course taking photographs.

 Because most of the students were away from the university for the holidays, The Building was closed from mid December to mid January.
 Much of the staff was also gone for different reasons, leaving me a long stretch of relaxation and preparing for this coming semester's work.